Asymmetrical Lips: Causes, Correction Options and Natural Results

 - The cupid’s bow sits off-centre

-- Your lips look crooked when you smile or talk
+- Your lips appear uneven when you smile or talk

 - One corner of your mouth pulls more than the other